-PwC Finland is responsible for monitoring the effectiveness of its system of quality management in managing compliance with independence requirements.
+PwC Finland is responsible for monitoring the effectiveness of its SoQM in managing compliance with independence requirements.
 In addition to the confirmations described above, as part of this monitoring, we perform:

-- compliance testing of independence controls and processes - personal independence compliance testing of a random selection of, at a minimum, partners and managers as a means of monitoring compliance with independence policies, and - an annual assessment of PwC Finland's adherence with the PwC network's standard relating to independence.
+- · Compliance testing of independence controls and processes; - Personal independence compliance testing of a random selection of, at a minimum, partners and practice managers as a means of monitoring compliance with independence policies; and - An annual assessment of PwC Finland's adherence with the PwC network's standard relating to independence.

-The results of the monitoring and testing are reported to our firm's management on a regular basis with a summary reported to them on an annual basis.
+The results of PwC Finland's monitoring and testing are reported to the firm's management on a regular basis with a summary reported to them on an annual basis.